 Why is this happening?

-WTP is maintained and paid for by two individuals, and we have been running this service for free for 17 years.
+WTP is paid for and maintained by two individuals, and we have been providing this service for free for 17 years.

 This has cost us quite a lot of money in hardware and infrastructure, and we have spent a significant number of hours to make and maintain the system.
-We though that the time has come to not loose more of our own money on WTP, and that the bigger users could contribute a bit.
+We thought that the time has come to not lose more of our own money on WTP, and that the bigger users could contribute a bit.
 Still 90% of the accounts will be free.

-We also want to thank those few which have voluntarily make donations over the years!
+We also want to thank those few who have voluntarily made donations over the years!